Flights to Charlotte (CLT)

 The best way to get to know Charlotte is to explore its diverse neighborhoods, from the high-rise buildings and trendy restaurants of Uptown to the suburban shopping mecca of South Park to the artsy converted mill town of NoDa, and beyond.
 Each one offers a different flavor of the city.

 Charlotte is a popular destination for families because of its many kid-friendly attractions, including Carowinds amusement park, Great Wolf Lodge water park resort, and Discovery Place, an interactive science museum.

 Athletics are a big draw, too.
 Professional sports teams include the NFL’s Carolina Panthers, the NBA’s Charlotte Hornets, and the NHL’s Carolina Hurricanes.
-And the city’s newest attraction, the NASCAR Hall of Fame, is devoted to the sport of auto racing.
+And the NASCAR Hall of Fame is devoted to the sport of auto racing.